bigmat18/Mindflayer/100. Notes/VCG Recostruction.md

 In main case we have not a point cloud but an [[Range Maps]].
 We want to get a nice isosurface from the range maps.
 We can use an approch similar to [[Mesh Zippering]].

 This method can be difficult when we have a ton of surfaces on each other.
-For this reason we decided to switch into a [[Introduction to Surface Reconstruction|volumetric rapresentation]], the basic approch was with surface with [[Normals on 3D Models|normas]] to interpolate.
+For this reason we decided to switch into a [[Introduction to Surface Reconstruction|volumetric rapresentation]], the basic approch was with surface with [[Surfaces Normals|normas]] to interpolate.

 ![[Pasted image 20250509024657.png | 250]]